howerj/subleq/extra/ioccc/remarks.md

 The following obfuscation has been used:

 - There are no numbers, magic or otherwise, used in the code.
-- Replacing common bitwise operators with equivalents based on multiplexing, despite the theme multiplexing is my favorite operator.
+- Using De Morgan's Theorem for fun and profit.
+- Structured programming using goto.
+- Data driven programming.
 - Using alternative methods for addition.
+- Reformatting the code *may* break it.
+  - As might renaming functions.
+  - Reformatting might make the code fail to compile!
 - Misleading comments (Someone wouldn't do that would they?
 Go on the internet and lie?).
 - Using the IOCCCs best practices when it comes to formatting and variable naming.
-- Structured programming using goto.
-- Data driven programming.
-- Why use equality when XOR will do?
-- Synthesizing constants, and doing so with "\_\_LINE\_\_" and "\_\_func\_\_".

 But the big one is: